 Cough is broadly of two types- dry cough and wet cough.
-Dry cough can be the result of an environmental pollution and allergies whereas wet cough can be due to a bacterial or viral infection.
+Dry cough can be the result of environmental pollution and allergies whereas wet cough can be due to a bacterial or viral infection.
 Every cough has its own characteristics and its own “needs”.
-The goal is to match the right kind of herbal combination to the type of cough that you are suffering from.
+The goal is to match the right kind of herbal combination for the type of cough that you are suffering from.

-5. Saunf/Fennel seeds: This is one of the nature’s finest expectorants.
-A cough syrup with saunf will not only soothe your throat but will also help dissolve the phlegm (mucus) and make it possible to cough it out.
+Saunf/Fennel seeds: This is one of nature’s finest expectorants.
+A cough syrup with saunf will not only soothe your throat but will also help dissolve phlegm (mucus) and make it possible to cough it out.
 It is also good for a dry cough and to reduce hoarseness in the voice.

-6. Lavanga/Clove: It boosts immunity and will help you get rid of phlegm if you happen to catch a cold.
+Lavanga/Clove: It boosts immunity and will help you get rid of phlegm if you happen to catch a cold.
 Just add a few cloves in your morning cup of tea to enjoy a congestion-free day.
 A cough syrup with added clove if taken before going to bed can help alleviate spasmodic coughs in case of bronchitis.

 Pippali/Long pepper: This spice is used in Ayurvedic medicine and effectively treats cough, asthma, and bronchitis.
 It helps to rejuvenate the lungs by expelling out the mucus from the respiratory tract.
 Drink pepper tea early in the morning for added benefits.